Amin-MAG/My-Notes/Databases.md

 - **Garbage Collector Strategy**: Garbage collection is a process that automatically identifies and frees up memory occupied by objects that are no longer in use by the application.
 - **Cache**: Consider the case that you can use caching to enhance the performance of the database.
 - **Read Replicas**: Consider adding the read replicas to your database system so that it can reduce the amount of pressure on it.
-- **Partitioning/Sharding**: Use sharding method can increase the complexity of your system, but in some cases it can be good solution.
+- **Partitioning/Sharding**: Using sharding can increase the complexity of your system, but in some cases it can be a good solution.

 Here are some casual trade-offs:

-1. The eliminate or limit transactional guarantees like [ACID](ACID.md).
+1. They eliminate or limit transactional guarantees like [ACID](ACID.md).
-2. The can limit data modeling flexibility.
+2. They can limit data modeling flexibility.

-After you chose database candidates, create a realistic test bench using your own data.
+After you choose database candidates, create a realistic test bench using your own data.

 ## NoSQL vs SQL Databases